the76000/Capping-UI-/README.md

 Make a test plan, make cases, comb through this system with fine tooth comb and make sure things do what they are suppose to do.

+Also make sure when you are cleaning things up with secruity.
+This application was built with the thought that it would never be a public facing website, only to be used for intranet purposes.
+So if that changes, do things like sanitize inputs and data to prevent things like SQL injections, make sure only people cleared for sensitive information can see certain pages, etc.

 Anyway, I have taken the liberty during my last year here to provide some clairvoyance into things that might have to change and some doucmentation on the pages.